MGHollander/tado-ciq-widget/README.md

 ## Todo

+- Move the app code into a separate dir and move unused images from the app dir to a separate dir.
+- Check if all webrequests use the TadoTransaction.
+- Display all zones in the main layout
+- Fix the build warning "BUILD: WARNING: This is a 'widget' app type but no source code was annotated with (:glance).
+The entire application will be loaded as a glance process. (glance application)"
+- ~Make an API call to get all zones at once~
 - ~Clean out most of the code copied from the Strava API widget and start at the beginning for the tado widget (no code that is not needed yet).~
-- Make an API call to get all zones at once

 ## Todo before deployment